Frederick Septimus Kelly: Wartime

 Race Against Time: the Diaries of F.S.
 Kelly:

-Kelly survived the Gallipoli slaughter, only to die at Beaucourt-sur-l'Ancre, France, when rushing a German machine gun post in the last days of the Battle of the Somme in November 1916.
-He lies in Martinsart's British Cemetery not far from where he fell at the age of 35.
-Of the dozen composers killed at the Somme, Kelly is the only one to have a marked grave; as a mark of the respect they accorded him, his men had retrieved his body and carried it back through No Man's Land.
+Kelly returned to active service after Gallipoli and died at Beaucourt-sur-l'Ancre, France, when rushing a German machine gun post in the last days of the Battle of the Somme in November 1916.
+He was 35.
+Kelly is the only one of the dozen composers killed at the Somme to have a marked grave.
+His men retrieved his body and carried it back through No Man's Land.
+He was buried in Martinsart's British Cemetery not far from where he fell at the age of 35.

 Posthumous renown

 Kelly's final piece was the Somme Lament, completed in October 1916, just two weeks before he died during the Somme campaign.
 It was completed in piano score.
 Christopher Latham orchestrated the work for a 2020 recording.
 At the memorial concert held at the Wigmore Hall, London on 2 May 1919, some of his piano compositions were played by Leonard Borwick, and some of his songs were sung by Muriel Foster.
 The centrepiece of the concert was the Elegy for String Orchestra, written at Gallipoli in memory of Rupert Brooke, a work of profound feeling.
 Frank Bridge was the conductor – he had conducted its first performance at Rugby School on 28 March 1916.

+On 6th March 1918, Fellow Australian composer Ernest Truman played a tribute in memorial to Frederick Septimus Kelly written by his former tutor Charles Harford Lloyd.

 Kelly's "Serenade for Flute" with accompaniment of Harp, Horn, and String Orchestra (Op.
-7), written in 1911, received its first recording 100 years after he composed it, by the Canadian flautist Rebecca Hall, who recorded it for CD label Cameo Classics.
-José Garcia Gutierrez was the horn soloist, with the Malta Philharmonic Orchestra conducted by its Musical Director, Michael Laus.
+7), written in 1911, received its first recording 100 years after he composed it, by the Canadian flautist Rebecca Hall for Cameo Classics.
+José Garcia Gutierrez was the horn soloist with the Malta Philharmonic Orchestra conducted by its Musical Director, Michael Laus.

 His piano works include the 12 Studies, Op.
 9 (1907–13) and 24 Monographs, Op.
 11 (1911–16) in all the major and minor keys, as well as a set of etudes, modelled on Chopin and Scriabin.
-The Preludes and Monographs have been recorded on Toccata 0524 by Alex Wilson.
+The Preludes and Monographs have been recorded by Alex Wilson.
+There are two recordings of the Violin Sonata Gallipoli from 1915.
+In 2023 Toccata issued first performance recordings of three chamber music works: the first Violin Sonata in D minor (1901), the Piano Trio (1905), and the Serenade for flute and piano, Op.7 (1911).

+Family

-Unmarried, he had lived at his home Bisham Grange, near Marlow, Buckinghamshire, with his sister Mary (Maisie).
+Unmarried, he had lived at his home, Bisham Grange, near Marlow, Buckinghamshire, with his sister Mary (Maisie).
 There is a memorial to him in the village of Bisham.
 His elder brother, William Henry "Willie" Kelly, was a politician who held the seat of Wentworth in the Australian House of Representatives from 1903 to 1919.

-His papers are held in the National Library of Australia.
+Kelly's papers are held in the National Library of Australia.